mattip/numpy/doc/source/reference/random/index.rst

   rg.standard_normal()

-Seeds can be passed to any of the basic RNGs.
+Seeds can be passed to any of the bit generators.
 Here `mt19937.MT19937` is used and the ``RandomGenerator`` is accessed via the attribute `mt19937.MT19937. generator`.